-So while the 5 year difference in the maximum amortization length shouldn't be a deal breaker, it will force people to pay off their houses sooner.
+For most people, the difference in the maximum amortization length shouldn't be a deal breaker.
+However, it does force people to pay off their houses sooner.
 On top of that, it also means that some buyers not might be able to get the same size mortgage.
-While most buyers will still be able to get a home, though, some fringe buyers will be forced out of the market though, since this will increase their debt service ratio and could be the difference between qualifying for the mortgage or not.
-If your concerned that these changes will effect how much mortgage you can afford, consider these two ideas to increase your down payment and reduce the amount you’ll need to borrow:
+While most buyers will still be able to get a home, though, some fringe buyers will be forced out of the market, since this will increase their debt service ratio and could be the difference between qualifying for the mortgage or not.

 Home Buyers Plan

 One way to make your home more affordable is through the Home Buyers’ Plan, which allows you to borrow $25,000 from your RRSP to put towards your down payment.
-Your spouse can also withdraw $25,000 from their RRSP as well.
+Your spouse can withdraw $25,000 from his or her RRSP as well.
 So if you both have saved up enough in your RRSPs, this can be a great way to come up with $50,000 to add to your down payment and reduce your mortgage.

-Another great way to save up a down payment is to use your TFSA, which now provides $15,000 in contribution room if you were at least 18 in 2009, $62,000 if you have a spouse that’s also saving up towards your new house.
+Another great way to save up a down payment is to use your TFSA, which now provides $31,000 in contribution room if you were at least 18 in 2009, $62,000 if you have a spouse, that’s also saving up towards your new house.
 The TFSA is great, since you can take advantage of tax-free growth, and you don't have to worry about penalties.

-The new mortgage rules that the CMHC announced will certainly make it more difficult for some to get a mortgage.
+The mortgage rules that the CMHC announced a few years ago will certainly make it more difficult for some to get a mortgage.
 However, that doesn't mean that you don't have a chance at a mortgage.
 If you put together a decent down payment with one (or both) of the ideas above, and if you can be realistic about how much house you really need to buy, you can qualify for a mortgage and pay it off sooner!